culanomeara/pp5-peaknutrition/README.md

 ### Categories

 The Peak Nutrition site currently features category fields which don't have any usable functionality.
-These fields were originally intended to group projects together to be displayed in project category lists/sections.
+These fields were originally intended to group products together to be displayed in product category lists/sections.

 [Back to top](<#contents>)